 If Cantor ceases to hold a majority of our voting power, Cantor's interest in us could be deemed an investment security under the Investment Company Act.
-If we were to cease participation in the management of BGC Holdings (or if BGC Holdings, in turn, were to cease participation in the management of BGC U.S. and BGC Global) or be deemed not to have a majority of the voting power of BGC Holdings or BGC U.S. and BGC Global), our interests in BGC Holdings or BGC U.S. and BGC Global could be deemed an "investment security" for purposes of the Investment Company Act.
-If BGC Holdings ceased to participate in the management of BGC U.S. and BGC Global or were deemed not to have a majority of the voting power of BGC U.S. or BGC Global, its interest in BGC U.S. or BGC Global could be deemed an "investment security" for purposes of the Investment Company Act.
-If BGC Global, its interest in BGC U.S. or BGC Global could be deemed an "investment security" for purposes of the Investment Company Act.
+If we were to cease participation in the management of BGC Holdings (or if BGC Holdings, in turn, were to cease participation in the management of BGC U.S. and BGC Global) or be deemed not to have a majority of the voting power of BGC Holdings (or if BGC Holdings, in turn, were deemed not to have a majority of the voting power of BGC U.S. and BGC Global), our interests in BGC Holdings or BGC U.S. and BGC Global could be deemed an "investment security" for purposes of the Investment Company Act.
+If BGC Holdings ceased to participate in the management of BGC U.S. and BGC Global could be deemed an "investment security" for purposes of the Investment Security" for purposes of the Investment Company Act.